 Expand scope of Success Network through matriculation

 The Success Network is a vital part of student retention.
-Comprised of mentors, instructors, and Church-service missionaries, the Success Network encourages students to complete PathwayConnect and continue to an online degree program.
-Because of the tremendous effect the Success Network has had in motivating students to finish, it will now be utilized not only for their education during PathwayConnect, but also as they begin an online degree program through BYU-Idaho.
+Comprised of mentors, instructors, and service missionaries, the Success Network encourages students to complete PathwayConnect and continue to an online degree program.
+Because of the tremendous effect the Success Network has had in motivating students to finish, it will now be utilized not only for their education during PathwayConnect, but also as they begin a BYU-Idaho online degree program presented and coordinated through BYU-Pathway.

 3. Strengthen the Online Student Experience